dacr/code-examples-manager/README.md

 Code examples manager operations :
 - It searches for code examples from the given directories roots
-  - The search is achieved recursively
+  - Search recursively
   - Only files with given extensions are selected
-  - Code examples are taken into account if and only if they contain a unique identier (UUID)
+  - Selects code examples if and only if they contain a unique identifier (UUID)
     - See below for more details
 - It publishes or updates remote code examples
   - Using code example publish scope (`publish` keyword)
     - `gist` is for github gists
   - It adds or updates a global summary of all examples

 ## code examples

 In order to be published code examples must come with a description header inserted using line comments.